A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Continuous wavelet transforms

 \subsection{Semi-direct product wavelet transforms}

-The above examples are instances of semi-direct product wavelet transforms, discussed in this subsection.
-Denote for each of the 1D examples
+In the above examples of wavelet transforms, the phase space has a physical interpretation.
+For example, in the STFT, $G$ is the time-frequency plane, and in the 1D wavelet transform it is the time-scale space.
+There is a systematic approach for formulating general phase spaces with physical interpretations \cite{Adjoint,MyRef}.
+A general class of wavelet transforms for which this is possible is called semi-direct product wavelet transforms \cite{MyRef}.
+The physical interpretation of phase space is given by an explicit construction, which we use later on to develop the pull-back formulas of phase space filters.
+We next recall the definition of semi-direct product wavelet transforms, starting from their motivation.
+For more details see \cite{MyRef}.

-the definition of $\pi$ as a composition of one parameter representations.
-For the 2D examples, denote ${\bf g}_1=(g_1^1,g_1^2)$, and $\pi(g) = \pi_1({\bf g}_1)\pi_2(g_2)\ldots\pi_M(g_m)$.
-In each of the above examples, the general wavelet transform is interpreted as a procedure of measuring a set of ``physical quantities'' on the signal.
-Let us illustrate this point of view on the 1D wavelet transform, which measures the content of signals at different times and scales.
-The window $f$ is interpreted as a time-scale atom, sitting at time zero and scale zero.
-The dilation operator $\pi_2(g_2)$ is interpreted as an operation that increases (or decreases) scale by $g_2$, and thus $\pi_2(g_2)f$ is a time-scale atom at the time-scale pair $(0,g_2)$.
-Similarly, $\pi_1(g_1)$ increases (or decreases) time by $g_1$, and $\pi(g)f=\pi_1(g_1)\pi_2(g_2)f$ is a time-scale atom at the time-scale pair $(g_1,g_2)$.
+In each example from Subsection \ref{Examples of general continuous wavelet transforms}, the general wavelet transform is interpreted as a procedure of measuring a set of ``physical quantities'' on the signal.
+In the 1D wavelet transform, the window $f$ is interpreted as a time-scale atom, sitting at time zero and scale zero.
+The dilation operator $D(g_2)$ is interpreted as an operation that increases (or decreases) scale by $g_2$, and thus $D(g_2)f$ is a time-scale atom at the time-scale pair $(0,g_2)$.
+Similarly, $L(g_1)$ increases (or decreases) time by $g_1$, and $\pi(g)f=L(g_1)D(g_2)f$ is a time-scale atom at the time-scale pair $(g_1,g_2)$.
 Last, the inner product $V_f[s](g)=\ip{s}{\pi(g)f}$ is interpreted as a probing of the content of the signal $s$ at the time-scale pair $(g_1,g_2)$.
-Similarly, for the STFT, $V_f[s](g_1,g_2,g_3)$ is interpreted as the content of $s$ at the time-frequency pair $(g_1,g_2)$.
-For the rotation-dilation wavelet, $V_f[s]({\bf g}_1,g_2,g_3)$ is interpreted as the content of the image $s$ at the position-angle-scale triple $({\bf g}_1,g_2,g_3)$.
-For the Shearlet transform, $V_f[s]({\bf g}_1,g_2,g_3,g_4)$ is interpreted as the content of the image $s$ at the position-slope-scale triple $({\bf g}_1,g_2,g_3)$.
+Similarly, for the STFT, $V_f[s](g_1,g_2,g_3)$ is interpreted as the content of $s$ at the time-frequency pair $(g_1,g_2)$, for the rotation-dilation wavelet, $V_f[s](g_1^1,g_1^2,g_2,g_3)$ is the content of the image $s$ at the position-angle-scale triplet $(g^1_1,g_1^2,g_2,g_3)$, and for the Shearlet transform, $V_f[s](g_1^1,g_1^2,g_2,g_3,g_4)$ is the content of $s$ at the position-slope-scale triplet $(g_1^1,g_1^2,g_2,g_3)$.

-In general, there is a systematic approach under which it is possible to interpret a general wavelet transform as the measurement of a signal at some tuple of physical quantities \cite{MyRef}.
-For that, we need some assumptions on the group $G$.
-Namely, we assume that elements of $G$ are tuples of numerical values, with a certain structure to the way different tuples interact.
+For the general treatment, we assume that the elements of $G$ are tuples of numerical values, with a certain structure to the way different tuples interact.
 We begin by recalling the definition of physical quantities \cite{MyRef}.

-\begin{definition} A \textbf{physical quantity} is one of the following numerical Lie groups
+\begin{definition} A \emph{physical quantity} is one of the following numerical Lie groups

 \end{definition}